SNP have signed contract with new auditors, party confirm

-The SNP has signed a contract with new auditors, the party has said, confirming earlier reports today.
+The SNP has signed contracts with new auditors, the party has said, confirming earlier reports today.

 In a statement this morning First Minister Humza Yousaf said the firm - AMS Accountants - will do the books for both the Westminster group and the wider party.

-The development would have been a severe blow to the work of the party in the Commons and could have led to redundancies among its Westminster staff.
+Such a development would be a severe blow to the work of the SNP in the Commons, potentially leading to redundancies among its Westminster staff.

-The resignation of the previous auditors in September last year also led to a row over transparency in the party.
+The resignation of the previous auditors Johnston Carmichael in September last year also led to a row over transparency in the party.

+Mr Yousaf was not told the firm had quit until he was elected SNP leader at the end of March this year, while Westminster group leader Stephen Flynn was not informed until February 10 despite taking up his leadership role on December 6.

 “We take our statutory obligations extremely seriously, so it is welcome news that AMS Accountants Group will complete the accounts for both the party and the SNP Westminster group.